What is Neck Pain?

 Whether neck pain is acute or chronic, it can cause complications in everyday life if untreated.
 The most common complications experienced include:

 - Inability to exercise

 While certain neck problems, such as deformities in the spine, cannot be prevented, there are steps you can take to reduce your chance of developing common neck discomfort.

-- Move frequently, especially if you are sitting for long periods or working in front of a computer for much of the workday.
+- Move frequently, especially if you sit for long periods or work in front of a computer for much of the workday

 If your neck discomfort doesn't go away, gets worse, or limits your daily activities, it may be time to see a doctor.
 You should see a physician if you are experiencing any of these symptoms:

 - Numbness, weakness, or tingling in the hands or arms